Scenario for Limiting Future Warming

 - As discussed above, where we choose to set our emissions limits is also a matter of risk management.
 How risk averse are we?
 Let us assume that we want to limit the chance of exceeding DAI to only 5%, which is a typical threshold used in risk abatement strategies.
-Let us also assume that low end and high end sensitivities define our best estimate of the 90% confidence interval for climate sensitivity, that is, there is a 5% chance that the true sensitivity is lower than the low end value, and a 5% chance that the true sensitivity is higher than the high end value.
 Now, revisit the calculation that you did in Step 1, and use a high-end setting of the gray body parameter (i.e., increase by 50% term "B" used for mid-range) to calculate the resulting CO2 concentration.
 This is the highest concentration that we can reach and still keep the chance of exceeding DAI below 5%.